aledwassell/gomez-classifier/README.md

 E.g. chrome://flags/#enable-experimental-web-platform-features

+This feature will allow the app to connect to the Arduino via the the serial port and send data to it.

 ## Arduino Setup

 A duration in seconds can be sent over the serial buffer, this will serve as the time delay for how long you want the distraction to be active for.